takahoh/sfcc-line-oauth/README.md

 This cartridge is a proof of concept for integrating Microsoft LINE OAuth with Salesforce Commerce Cloud B2C.

-Currently, `dw.customer.oauth.OAuthLoginFlowMgr` does not support passing the access token in the header, which LINE's [UserInfo](https://learn.microsoft.com/en-us/line/active-directory/develop/userinfo) endpoint requires.
+Currently, `dw.customer.oauth.OAuthLoginFlowMgr` does not support passing the access token in the header, which LINE's [UserInfo](https://developers.line.biz/en/reference/line-login/#userinfo) endpoint requires.
-Instead of calling `OAuthLoginFlowMgr.finalizeOAuthLogin()`, we will call `OAuthLoginFlowMgr.obtainAccessToken()`, and then make a custom HTTP call to the [UserInfo](https://learn.microsoft.com/en-us/line/active-directory/develop/userinfo) endpoint.
+Instead of calling `OAuthLoginFlowMgr.finalizeOAuthLogin()`, we will call `OAuthLoginFlowMgr.obtainAccessToken()`, and then make a custom HTTP call to the [UserInfo](https://developers.line.biz/en/reference/line-login/#userinfo) endpoint.
+And also get user email, we need verify idToken, so we make custom HTTP call to the [Verify](https://developers.line.biz/en/reference/line-login/#verify-id-token)

 This cartridge also includes an ***optional*** feature to merge external profiles with existing customer accounts.
 This will ensure if you have existing SFCC shopper accounts, the external profile will be added to the existing account, rather than creating a new customer profile, allowing for order history and profile data to accessed from the same login.